OPPO-PersonalAI/O-Researcher/README.md

 <br>

-O-Researcher is a **high-performance research agent framework** that combines large language models with powerful tool capabilities to answer complex questions.
-By integrating web search, page crawling, and intelligent summarization, it delivers accurate and traceable research results.
+This is the official repository for our paper "O-Researcher: An Open Ended Deep Research Model via Multi-Agent Distillation and Agentic RL".By integrating web search, page crawling, and intelligent summarization, it delivers accurate and traceable research results.

 <div align="center">
   <img src="./assets/architecture.png" width="90%" height="auto" alt="O-Researcher Architecture"/>